adsarode/Algorithms/README.md

 # Algorithms
-Different Algorithms I have implemented so far using
+Different Algorithms I have implemented so far.